rainbowdashlabs/sql-java/README.md

     ResultSet rs = stmt.exeuteQuery();
     // do something with the ResultSet
 } catch (SQLException e) {
-    e.printStackstrace(); // This should be replaced with a propper logging solution.
-Dont do this.
+    e.printStackstrace(); // This should be replaced with a propper logging solution. don't do this.
 }
 ```

-You can see, that we dont close our stuff here, because we dont need it.
-Any object you assign inside the braces `(...)`
+You can see, that we don't close our stuff here, because we don't need it.
+Any object you assign inside the
+braces `(...)`
 of the try block `try (...) {...}` will be closed when you exit the code block.\
 This will return the connection to our connection pool, free the blocked memory for the result cache and statement.
 Now
 we are happy and ready for the next request.\